 So, put two and two together.
 She’s stealing life force from people she doesn’t have to just because she can and feels no remorse about it with the singular exception of Kishan.
 What else would you call these actions but villainous?

 This feeds into her holding on to Chay’s soul.
 We never get a definitive reason for why she does what she does, but her necromancy experiment seems to be the end goal.
-Context: necromancy in this world is heavily regulated in this world and most of the administrative side of it tries to keep the natural balance intact.
-In his final hours, Chay expresses his defiance at this and reflects on his time rebelling against it during his life by studying and practicing necromancy.
+Context: necromancy is heavily regulated in this world and most of the administrative side of magic tries to keep the natural balance intact by punishing anyone who doesn’t cross over when its their time.
+In his final hours, Chay expresses his defiance at this and reflects on his time rebelling during his life by studying and practicing necromancy.
 By her actions in the game, it is clear Maddy adopted both his defiance and his study.
 This means though that she didn’t keep him around for any sentimental or moral reasoning.
-She kept his soul in place as a guinea pig for her experiment since it requires a dead test subject; willing or not.
+She kept his soul in place as a guinea pig for her experiment since it requires a dead test subject.

 Whether or not Chay agreed to these terms is a question the game never goes into.
 The developers rush through the final act of the game with a speed Usain Bolt can only weep at in jealousy.
 But, this is also where things narratively collapsed.
 If he did agree to this, what made Chay change his mind in the end?
 If he didn’t, why didn’t Ned Kelly report what Maddy was doing to his superiors?
-Chay is a regular café through the events of the game and it is made clear in Ned’s backstory that the Death Council (not their official title, but I’m going with it) has no problem hunting down souls who stay pass their expiration date.
-So why doesn’t anyone try to take him away?
-Hell, knowing that Maddy is doing some blatantly illegal crap in her shop, why doesn’t anyone take her away?
+Chay is a regular in the café through the events of the game and it is made clear in Ned’s backstory that the Death Council (not their official title, but I’m going with it) has no problem hunting down souls who stay pass their expiration date.
+So why is everyone okay with this?
 And, really, why does she want to do this?
-Because she’s terrified of death and wants to some definitive way out?
-Because she will miss Chay?
-Or just because she can?
 Is she just a human being looking for some solace in a world that, even with her knowledge, she cannot fully control?
 Or is she a monster who will stop at nothing to do what she wants, when she wants, even if she has to desecrate the dead to do it?

 When I said in my review that I hope the developer revisits this title five or ten years down the road, after they’ve developed a few more projects, this is why.
 Part of it is frankly so they can nail down structure.
 The game bounces in between Maddy, Kishan and Chay as point-of-view characters but never in a way that matters.
 And again, there is an idea here explored in the third act that is, frankly, terrifying that could be the entire plot of its own title.
 I can imagine this was a sloppy attempt for the developer’s to have their cake and eat it to: giving the audience something to ‘feel’ while attaching the audience to their cast emotionally.
 After all, we all have at least one person we never want to see go into that cold ground alone.
 But, it doesn’t work.
 Nothing in Maddy’s character or her actions show her to be anything more than a vapid sociopath: leaving any meditation on the desired themes of the game for the audience to come up with on their own.
 It’s a shame, as it did have potential.